ddm2000/Booths_Multiplier/README.md

 # BLOCK DIAGRAM
 ![Booths_Block_Diagram](https://user-images.githubusercontent.com/90913438/189526563-2c735189-becb-4497-92b6-2ee9173ceb7d.png)

 The Above figure shown depicts the block diagram of the booth's multiplier.
 This shows the flow of signals in between control path and data path.
 Control path provides input to the data path.
-Following are the signal which act as input to data path
+Following are the signals in the block diagram:

+Control path to data path:

 - ldA     : To load the partial product register.
 - clrA    : To clear the partial product register.
 - shiftA  : To shift the data in partial product register.